Coastal Ocean Explorers

 - Rubber soled, closed toe shoes you do not mind getting wet or dirty

 - Clothing you do not mind getting wet or dirty, including a sweater or windbreaker

 - Small bag or backpack for all your gear

-If selected for an expedition, you will be asked to submit a final passenger list with copies of all signed forms 7 days prior to the expedition.
-Each participant (and a parent or guardian for those under 18) will need to sign off on our Expedition Code of Conduct, as well as Appearance and Liability Releases.
+If approved for an expedition, you will be asked to submit a final passenger list with copies of all signed forms 7 days prior to the expedition.
+Each participant (and a parent or guardian for those under 18) will need to sign off on our R/V ANGARI Expedition Code of Conduct, as well as Appearance and Liability Releases.
 Failure to submit completed forms by the stated deadline may result in forfeit of the expedition.